UPDATED 14 September 2021

 Where possible you should also try to avoid picking up your prescriptions in person.
 This can be done by ordering through online home delivery services, asking for help from family and friends or NHS volunteer services.

 The stem cell transplant process significantly weakens the immune system, making patients more vulnerable to contracting infections including coronavirus.
 During the first peak of the coronavirus outbreak, some stem cell transplants were delayed to help protect patients and enable vital NHS resources to be directed to where they were most needed.
-Most autologous transplants and allogeneic transplants where the situation was deemed non-urgent were affected.

 Despite the current level of COVID-19 infections, hospitals are currently able to cope with the demands of treating patients.
 Some non-essential treatments have been temporarily suspended but this is not currently affecting stem cell transplants.
 We keep in regular contact with all the UK’s transplant centres and continuously monitor the situation.